U.S. to evacuate Afghan interpreters before military withdrawal complete-officials

-WASHINGTON, June 24 (Reuters) - The United States will evacuate a group of vulnerable Afghan interpreters from the country before the U.S. military completes its withdrawal so the Afghans can wrap up their visa applications from safety, U.S. officials said on Thursday.
+WASHINGTON (Reuters) -The United States will evacuate a group of vulnerable Afghan interpreters from the country before the U.S. military completes its withdrawal so the Afghans can wrap up their visa applications from safety, U.S. officials said on Thursday.

 The decision by President Joe Biden’s administration risks creating a sense of crisis in Afghanistan, just a day before Biden meets Afghan President Ashraf Ghani for talks at the White House aimed at projecting a sense of partnership despite the U.S. military exit.